Note: While this focuses on games, some of the same general ideas will apply to other uses as well.

 Well, it's sadly not so easy.
 Let's dial back on the technical side of things a bit.

 Any games today where graphics are even a little important to the developers have an array of graphical settings that you can modify.
 Heck, even Battlefront 2 from 2005 has a few graphics settings you can change.
 Setting these higher, especially ones like resolution (the max of which you can see depends on your monitor resolution) and anti-aliasing, will make the GPU do more work.
 Resolution, texture filtering, most post-processing effects, shader quality, and so on all make the GPU do more work, but not the CPU.
 While these could affect the format of commands sent to the GPU, the work associated with sending them that the CPU has to do won't change.
 But, there are a few like draw distance, physics, water reflections, particles, model quality, and possibly shadow quality (shadow quality might or might not be handled by / make more work for the CPU depending on the game's implementations of shadows) that do indeed make the CPU work harder and might even be handled by the CPU alone in the case of reflections and particles.
 Of course, there could be more, depending on which game it is.
-Also, in general, if something puts more objects on the screen, it leads to more API calls being executed, causing more work for the CPU, along with the the GPU.
+In general, if something puts more objects on the screen, it leads to more API calls being executed, causing more work for the CPU, along with the the GPU.

 But of course it doesn't stop there.
 Games are dynamic - they aren't things that make both the CPU and GPU do the same amount of work all the time.
 Different areas of a given game can be a bit different in that way.
 This simple fact alone can change the bottlenecking and framerate situation quite a bit.
 Maybe you're walking in a grassy plain with little physics going on or not many NPCs.
 Grass isn't known to be easy on the GPU, so in such an area you're more likely to be GPU limited there than in some other areas.
 But, then you might be walking into a busy town or city, with many NPCs everywhere doing stuff.
 Perhaps you're playing GTA 5, crashing through vehicles with the Phantom Wedge or a tank in the city.
 Such an area will be harder on the CPU than the grassy plain, so you'll be more likely to become CPU limited there than the grassy plain.
+I can also back this up from personal experience - in AC: Origins, I'm heavily CPU-bound with my i3-6100 while in the city of Thebes, but am usually GPU-bound in other areas.

 Identifying your bottleneck in-game in any given moment is simple — look at your GPU utilization using a program like MSI Afterburner.
 When the GPU is pegged at very nearly 100%, it's the framerate bottleneck at the moment.
 If it is lower, and you look at CPU utilization across different logical cores (they show utilization individually), you may find that, depending on your core count and presence of hyper-threading/SMT, one to all of them are at about 100% utilization.
 In this case, your CPU would be the bottleneck for your framerates.
 Also, here's a video on identifying the bottleneck.